An optical flow approach to tracking ship track behavior using GOES-R satellite imagery: Data

-We began by processing and plotting GOES-17 CONUS satellite imagery for a selection of dates in the first half of 2019 that coincided with available ship location information, which allowed us to identify a large number of dates with clearly visible ship tracks.
-We then selected three examples for further case study.
-These three examples consist of ship tracks in the Northern Pacific Ocean, often some distance off the western coast of the U.S. in February, April, and June 2019.
-Each example had a different composition of high and low clouds and thus exhibited different ship track behaviors (i.e., different feature formations and movements).
+For the study presented here, we examined GOES-17 CONUS satellite imagery for a selection of dates with clearly visible track examples.
+We then selected 24 examples of track intersections for further case study.
+These examples consist of ship tracks in the Northern Pacific Ocean, often some distance off the western coast of the U.S. in February, April, and June 2019.
+We focused the study on track intersections because they are visibly identifiable over time and can provide an initial qualitative assessment of our tracking method.
+Each example has a different composition of high and low clouds and thus exhibited different ship track behaviors (i.e., different feature formations and movements).
 While not a comprehensive study, these examples demonstrate the robustness of our approaches under different ship track conditions.
+The exact locations and timestamps of the initial formation of these track intersections are detailed in Table \ref{tab:intersections}.